-Marijuana use has risen significantly over the years thanks to the glorified depictions of it that we hear about in songs and see on tv and in movies.
-As a result, more and more people are becoming dependent on its use to the point that it’s affecting their daily lives in a negative manner.
+Marijuana use has risen significantly over the years thanks to the glorified depictions that we hear about in songs and see on TV and in movies.
+As a result, more and more people are becoming dependent on its use to the point that it’s negatively affecting their daily lives.

-What’s worse is, many people who use it have no idea what they are putting inside of their bodies.
-Marijuana comes in two main types— sativa and indica.
+What’s worse is that many people who use it don’t know what they are putting inside their bodies.
+Marijuana comes in two main types— Sativa and Indica.
 However, hybrids of the two are also becoming more and more common.
 Each type of marijuana tends to have a different effect on people, so it’s important to know the difference.

 What Is Sativa, Indica, and Hybrid Cannabis?

-Sativa, which has a high THC content, is a type of marijuana strain that gives users what is known as a “head high.”
-In other words, it provides a rush of energy to the brain which in turn leads to a stimulating effect.
-Because of this, people tend to smoke this type of marijuana in an attempt to try and be productive.
+Sativa is a type of marijuana which has a high THC content and gives users what is known as a “head high.”
+In other words, it gives the brain a rush of energy, leading to a stimulating effect.
+Because of this, people tend to smoke this type of marijuana to try and be productive.
 However, the fleeting energy that one might feel at the moment isn’t worth the negative side effects that come with it.

-The sativa strain grows in Africa, Central America, Southeast Asia and some western parts of Asia as well.
-Its physical characteristics include tall and thin leaves that resemble fingers as well as their size— sativa plants can grow to be 12 feet tall.
+The Sativa strain grows in Africa, Central America, Southeast Asia, and some western parts of Asia.
+Its physical characteristics include tall and thin leaves that resemble fingers and their size—Sativa plants can grow to 12 feet tall.

-Indica on the other hand, is used to relax due to the fact that users feel a “body high” when they use it.
-The indica strain also makes your limbs feel heavy and makes you sleepy which is why a lot of people use it before going to bed.
-Unfortunately, these so-called enjoyable side effects also come along with the negative side effects, which include things like dry mouth, anxiety, paranoia, dizziness, and much more.
+Indica, on the other hand, is used to relax because users feel a “body high” when using it.
+However, the Indica strain also makes your limbs feel heavy and makes you sleepy, which is why a lot of people use it before going to bed.
+Unfortunately, these so-called enjoyable side effects also come along with the negative side effects, including dry mouth, anxiety, paranoia, dizziness, and much more.

-The indica strain grows in Afghanistan, India, Pakistan, and Turkey as it prefers a dry and rocky climate.
-Unlike the sativa strain, the indica plant is short and bushy.
-The leaves are also bigger and wider than indica leaves.
-Indica contains less THC than sativa does, however it contains higher levels of CBD in it.
+The Indica strain grows in Afghanistan, India, Pakistan, and Turkey as it prefers a dry and rocky climate.
+Unlike the Sativa strain, the Indica plant is short and bushy.
+The leaves are also bigger and wider than Indica leaves.
+Indica contains less THC and more CBD than Sativa does.

-A hybrid is pretty self-explanatory and is a strain of marijuana that comes from both the indica and sativa strains.
+A hybrid is self-explanatory and is a strain of marijuana that comes from both the Indica and Sativa strains.
 Marijuana growers are constantly evolving and creating new types of strains.
-The effects of a hybrid strain can feature characteristics from both sativa and indica strains, which would make sense since the hybrid comes from both of these.
+The effects of a hybrid strain can feature characteristics from both Sativa and Indica strains, which would make sense since the hybrid comes from both.

-The side effects of a hybrid strain include a boost in energy followed by a feeling of being tired as well as euphoria and temporary happiness.
+The side effects of a hybrid strain include a boost in energy followed by a feeling of being tired and euphoria and temporary happiness.

-The chemical compounds found in the cannabis plant are known as cannabinoids and terpenes and are the reason behind why you feel the effects of marijuana.
-Everyone’s body is different and may experience a high from marijuana in different ways.
+The chemical compounds found in the cannabis plant are known as cannabinoids and terpenes and are the reason you feel the effects of marijuana.
+Everyone’s body is different and may experience a high from marijuana differently.

 What Are the Side Effects & Risks Associated with Using Sativa, Indica, and Hybrid Cannabis?

-Although many people tend to downplay them, there are many side effects to using sativa, indica, and hybrid cannabis.
-You may be using it to relieve one problem, but in reality, you are just trading it in for another one.
+Although many people tend to downplay them, there are many side effects to using Sativa, Indica, and hybrid cannabis.
+You may be using it to relieve one problem, but in reality, you are just trading it in for another.

 Some of the most common side effects of using marijuana are: